The Great Diversity Debate

 The Great Diversity Debate cover

-Based on research from multiple disciplines, The Great Diversity Debate describes the presence and growth of diversity in the United States from its earliest years to the present.
-The author describes the evolution of the concept of pluralism from a philosophical term to a concept used in many disciplines and with global significance.
-Rather than assuming that diversity is a benefit, Koppelman investigates the ways in which diversity is actually experienced and debated across critical sectors of social experience, including immigration, affirmative action, education, and national identity, among others.
-Koppelman takes the sometimes complicated arguments for and against diversity in school and in society and lays out the benefits with great clarity and simplicity making this book accessible to a large audience.
+Based on research from multiple disciplines, The Great Diversity Debate describes the presence and growth of diversity in the United States from the country’s earliest years to the present.
+The author describes how the concept of pluralism evolved from a philosophical term to a concept used in many disciplines and with global significance.
+Rather than assuming that diversity is an unequivocal benefit, Koppelman investigates the ways in which diversity is actually experienced and debated across critical sectors of social experience, including immigration, affirmative action, education, and national identity.
+Koppelman takes the sometimes complicated arguments for and against diversity in school and society and lays out the benefits with great clarity and simplicity, making this book accessible to a large audience.

 Book Features: